aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.markup/structureddocumenttag/placeholder/_index.md

 ﻿---
 title: placeholder property
 second_title: Aspose.Words for Python via .NET API Reference
-description: "Gets the [BuildingBlock](../../../aspose.words.buildingblocks/buildingblock/) containing placeholder text which should be displayed when this SDT run contents are empty,  the associated mapped XML element is empty as specified via the [StructuredDocumentTag.xml_mapping](../xml_mapping/) element or the [StructuredDocumentTag.is_showing_placeholder_text](../is_showing_placeholder_text/) element is true."
+description: "Gets the [BuildingBlock](../../../aspose.words.buildingblocks/buildingblock/) containing placeholder text which should be displayed when this SDT run contents are empty, the associated mapped XML element is empty as specified via the [StructuredDocumentTag.xml_mapping](../xml_mapping/) element or the [StructuredDocumentTag.is_showing_placeholder_text](../is_showing_placeholder_text/) element is ``True``."
 type: docs
 weight: 230
 url: /python-net/aspose.words.markup/structureddocumenttag/placeholder/